akhil0001/jellySwitch/README.md

 # jelly-switch
 A simple, customizable and jellified switch built as web component using ES6 javascript

+### NOTE:
-### NOTE: This component is still in work in progress *WIP*.
+- This component is still in work in progress *WIP*.
 So there is a high chance that the API can change.
 So please be notified
+- Safari browser is not yet supported ([issue](https://github.com/akhil0001/jellySwitch/issues/1))

 ![jelly-switch-image](https://raw.githubusercontent.com/akhil0001/jellySwitch/master/demo-2.gif)